Iganza-roy/My_portfolio/README.md

 This project is licensed under the MIT License.

 ---

+Thank you for checking out my portfolio!
+I hope you enjoy exploring it as much as I enjoyed building it! 😊
+<div align=center>#major</div>

 ## 🙋‍♂️ Connect with Me
 I’d love to hear from you!
 You can reach me via: